aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 ### Conclusion

 Congratulations!
 You have successfully created a Trail in AWS CloudTrail console, create a log group in CloudWatch console that receives logs from CloudTrail, created a number of metric filters and corresponding alarms for automated notifications.
 You have also learned how to automate the steps via AWS CloudFormation.
-You now know hot to automate a number of Security related events in AWS such as:
+You now know how to automate a number of Security related events in AWS such as:

 - Amazon S3 Bucket Activity
 - Security Group Configuration Changes